Milomilo0320/A-Semi-automatic-Annotation-Software-for-Scene-Graph/README.md

 ### Major Features

-- **Friendly user interactivity**: It has a friendly GUI.
+- **Friendly user interactivity.**: It has a friendly GUI.
 Users can visually view the contents annotated and scene graph in real time.
 - **Rich annotatable information**: In addition to the relationships between instances, it also allow users to annotate diversified information such as regions, clusters and attributes.
 - **Low manpower for annotation**: We designed a semi-automatic annotation module in our system, which can recommend the relationship according to the image information and a priori database.
 The semi-automatic annotation module greatly improves the annotation efficiency.
 - **Strong adaptability**: Users are free to define the underlying data, including object categories, relationship lists and so on.
 It is help for researchers to build more adaptive datasets.